DefectDojo/django-DefectDojo/docs/dojo-production.rst

 Running in Production
 =====================

-This guide will walk you through how to setup DefectDojo for running in production using Ubuntu 16.04, nginx, and uwsgi.
+This guide will walk you through how to setup DefectDojo for running in production using Ubuntu 16.04, MySQL, nginx, and uwsgi.

 **Install Required Packages**